Pineapple cake layers are filled with whipped pineapple cream cheese frosting in this refreshingly light and flavorful Pineapple Dream Cake!

 Thawing

-When you are ready to thaw the cake layers, simply remove them from the freezer and allow to thaw on the kitchen counter, still wrapped.
+When you are ready to thaw the cake layers, remove them from the freezer and thaw on the kitchen counter, still wrapped.

 We keep the frozen layers wrapped for at least 30-45 minutes to allow condensation to form on the foil before removing the wrapping.

-Thaw to desired softness- some decorators prefer to assemble their cakes while the layers are partially frozen as they are less fragile that way.
+Thaw to desired amount- some decorators prefer to assemble their cakes while the layers are partially frozen as they are less fragile.

 More Pineapple Cakes to Try

-If you love pineapple desserts, make sure to put these other favorite cake recipes on your list as well!
+If you love pineapple cakes, make sure to put these other favorite cake recipes on your list as well!
 There are so many wonderful flavor pairings for pineapple!

 Thanks so much for stopping by.
-We hope that this scratch pineapple cake with it's moist texture and bright flavor will become one of your favorite desserts!
+We hope that this scratch pineapple dream cake with its moist texture and bright flavor will become one of your favorite desserts!

-It is the perfect choice for birthdays, holidays, and in the summertime when our fruity cake cravings are in full swing!
+It is the perfect birthday cake recipe, holiday cake, and summer cake when our fruity cake cravings are in full swing!

 Pineapple Dream Cake